codefellows/seattle-java-401d9/class-06/README.md

 - Announcements
   - Keep letting me know if there are issues around the course split!
+  - Just FYI: This is my last cohort at Code Fellows!
+(Let's make it awesome!)
   - Feedback results review
   - First Career Coaching workshop will be next Friday
     - Career coaching assignments due on or before that day will lock on Friday